francoc0239/sep10-freedom-project/blog/entry03.md

 ### Organization
 While researching for Part B, I had to organize my notes in Google Docs so I can understand how my resarch will look on the webpage and to understand my writing.
 I had to organize my notes in sections so the people will understand how my notes will look.
 Before organzing my notes, I would just clump all my notes together which made me realize that the notes will be confusing for people to understand.
 So I organized my research into different parts so it'll be easier for me and the reader to understand.
 ### How to use my creativity
-For Part B i had to create a new invention that could be used in the future in the medcial industry.
+For Part B I had to create a new invention that could be used in the future in the medcial industry.
+It was very hard to create new ideas because im not that creative.
+So to fix that problem i used AI to give me examples of ideas to create a new and different invention.

 Text